boobo94/boobo94.github.io/_posts/2021/02/2021-02-08-install-mongodb-on-ubuntu.md

 ---
 title: Install MongoDB on Ubuntu 20.04
-summary: A guide step by step about how to Install MongoDB on Ubuntu 20.04
+summary: A guide step by step about how to Install MongoDB on Ubuntu 20.04.
+This is just a short note, so it won't take long.
 categories: devops
 tags: devops ubuntu linux mongodb install
 date: 2021-02-08 09:09:09 +0000